FAQs

 Can I use pieces of this tech in my own engine/project?

 Take whatever you like!
-Fork it, Port it, go nuts.
+Fork it, port it, change it, go nuts.
 I’m just glad you find it useful!

 I think this is cool and I’d like to help, how can I do that?